 Intravenous iron therapy should be initiated by a consultant, specialist trainee or equivalent.
 Some services may delegate responsibility to nominated non-medical prescribers.

 There can be complications with IV iron.
 See below for details.
-Administration should only occur during working hours when adequate supervision is available.
+IV iron should not be administered out of hours or when adequate supervision is unavailable.

 Choice of IV iron agent

-Use the treatment decision tool to guide product selection, then see the individual dosing and administration guides for:
+Use the treatment decision tool to guide product selection (as there are restrictions on the indications for which these may be used), then see the individual dosing and administration guides for:

 Note: Prescribe on the Hospital Electronic Prescribing and Administration (HEPMA) system and a high risk infusion chart.